ietf-teep/architecture/draft-ietf-teep-architecture.md

 However, while a DoS attack cannot be prevented, the REE cannot access anything in the TEE if it is implemented correctly.
-Some TEEs may have some watchdog scheme to observe REE state and mitigate DoS attacks against it but most TEEs don't have have such capability.
+Some TEEs may have some watchdog scheme to observe REE state and mitigate DoS attacks against it but most TEEs don't have such a capability.

 In some other scenarios, the compromised REE may ask a TEEP Broker to make repeated requests to a TEEP Agent in a TEE to install or